T-bill yields could stay above 3% and remain an investment option for cash and CPF funds: Analysts

 CPF funds cannot be used to buy SSBs.

-CPF members could make transfers from their OA to their Special Account (SA) or Retirement Account (RA) to earn at least a 4 per cent risk-free interest rate.
+CPF members can make transfers from their OA to their Special Account (SA) or Retirement Account (RA) to earn at least a 4 per cent risk-free interest rate.

 The rates can go up to 5 per cent for the first $60,000 of combined balances in the OA and SA (capped at $20,000 for OA funds) for CPF members below 55.